WilliamNguy/Cart315/Journal.md

 Another problem I encountered was with the “item” sprite.
 I wanted to be able to pick up the item and bring it to a tile that would end the game, but I couldn’t figure out how to program it.
 I’m sure that if I had more time, I would have been able to find a solution.

 All in all, it was an enjoyable experience creating the map, sprites, and animation.
 I went with a yellow and black color palette to simplify the visuals and help players distinguish the road from the buildings.

+## Week 2-3

+### overview

+For this week, we started Unity and created are first project.
+I downloaded rider to facilitate my journey with Unity (or so I was told).
+I had a fee issues with guthub and connecting my github with Unity but figured it out quickly.
+There wasn't anything due next class but the teacher mentionned playing around with the Unity to familiarise ourselves with the engine.

+### impression
+My first time using Unity was easy going.
+I knew it was complex but it wasn't as confusing as i thought it would be.
+Creating sprites and coding them on rider was easy to understand.